 Word-of-mouth with my readers is certainly one way.
-After doing my own research, here is my list of the best places to see Christmas lights in Houston in 2019, sorted by region.
+After doing my own research, here is my list of the best places to see Christmas lights in Houston in 2020, sorted by region.
+Please make sure to follow proper social distancing and health guidelines when visiting these Christmas light displays.

 River Oaks — Drive through River Oaks to see the mansions and huge oaks wrapped in lights.
 These traditional displays are amazing with dripping lights and more.
 River Oaks Country Club, Inwood Drive, Willowick and Del Monte are some prime streets.
 Check out the corner house at Mockingbird and Del Monte for an amazing display!
-This neighborhood arguably offers the best Christmas lights in Houston.
+This neighborhood arguably offers the best Christmas lights in Houston and is a must-see every year.

 Woodland Heights — This area of the Heights is known for its high concentration of Christmas lights in Houston.
-The neighborhood hosts Lights in the Heights December 14, but the lights will continue to be lit all season.
+The neighborhood usually hosts Lights in the Heights, but the event won’t go on as normal this year due to COVID-19 concerns (get more info here).
+However, lights will continue to be lit all season.
 Bayland Ave. east of Studewood is a main street along with Highland and Woodland.

 Spring Shadows — This Christmas lights display, Candy Wonderland, is on Quincannon Lane and features several vacant lots and homes for a magical treat!
 Visitors must stay in their cars, according to posted signs.
 It’s north of I-10 and Memorial City Mall off Gessner.
 There is only one entrance in and out of this neighborhood so lines can get long at times as it’s a very popular place to see Christmas lights in Houston.
 An officer is onsite for security.

 Shepherd Park Plaza — This Christmas lights display dates back to the late 1960s, and it’s truly one of my favorite neighborhoods in the city for looking at lights.
 It’s one street after another of amazing displays as the neighbors compete for awards for Most Original, Best Overall, Most Creative, and more.
+We love the lighted arches that go over the streets throughout the neighborhood!
 To get there, take Ella Blvd. north a little past 43rd street and the neighborhood will be on the right-hand side.

 Johnson’s Christmas Corner (Cypress) — The Johnson family has been creating holiday light displays for 10 years.
-The family took a break in 2016, but they’ll be good to go for the 2019 season.
+The family took a break in 2016, but they’ll be good to go for the 2020 season.
 Its Christmas light display at 14811 Cypress Meadow Dr. includes 70,000 lights synchronized to 50+ songs for a different show six nights a week, snow machine and bubble machine.
-Here is the 2019 music schedule:
+Here is the expected 2020 music schedule based on prior years:

 Monday: “A Classic Christmas”